-- Continuance of Regional Steering Committee discussions and plans to investigate support for the proposed Integrated Waste and Recyclables Management Program in the Region - Oversight of the Regional Municipal Waste Management Plan (and potential Plan revisions) - Maintenance of landfill agreements for disposal capacity, on behalf of the five counties - Approval or denial of additional processing and disposal facilities that petition to be added to the Regional Plan - Approval or denial of requests of contracted disposal facilities to use back-up sites - Coordination with the PA Recycling Markets Center (PennRMC) to encourage development of increased use of current recyclables and expansion of new recyclingrelated businesses - Assistance to municipalities with promoting the purchase of materials with recycled content - Assistance to municipalities with promoting 'green' shopping habits and waste minimization - Assistance to local governments and the community at large on matters of proper solid waste management - Assistance to municipalities in participating with PADEP in the development and implementation of a construction materials recycling program - Assistance to municipalities in addressing the need to develop a more comprehensive and coordinated electronics recycling program in the Region
+- Continuance of Regional Steering Committee discussions and plans to investigate support for the proposed Integrated Waste and Recyclables Management Program in the Region - Oversight of the Regional Municipal Waste Management Plan (and potential Plan revisions) - Maintenance of landfill agreements for disposal capacity, on behalf of the five counties - Approval or denial of requests of contracted disposal facilities to use back-up sites - Coordination with the PA Recycling Markets Center (PARMC) to encourage development of increased use of current recyclables and expansion of new recycling-related businesses - Assistance to municipalities with promoting the purchase of materials with recycled content - Assistance to municipalities with promoting 'green' shopping habits and waste minimization - Assistance to local governments and the community at large on matters of proper solid waste management - Assistance to municipalities in participating with PADEP in the development and implementation of a construction materials recycling program - Assistance to municipalities in addressing the need to develop a more comprehensive and coordinated electronics recycling program in the Region

 In addition, there were two (2) Regional Committees.
-The Stakeholder Committee consisted of the 5 County Representatives and the Regional Steering Committee included the
+The Stakeholder Committee consisted of the 5 County Representatives and the Regional Steering Committee included the Stakeholder Committee Members and representatives from; citizens, recyclers, haulers, business and industry, and municipal, each with a designated representative during the

-Stakeholder Committee Members and representatives from; citizens, recyclers, haulers, business and industry, and municipal, each with a designated representative during the Regional Plan development process.
+Regional Plan development process.
 It is recommended that the full 5 County Regional Steering Committee, including the designated Stakeholder Group representatives, serve in a continuing role as the designated implementing entity for the appropriate components of this Regional Plan.